zianke/multi-tenancy-bpm/rest-api/README.md

 * GET: (userId) </br>
 * return: (taskId, orderJson) </br>
-* List all the tasks that they user has adopted.
+* functions: List all the tasks that they user has adopted.

 ### task